 There are some definite advantages to growing fall and winter vegetables apart from the fact that they can provide you with a year-round supply of healthy, nutritional foods.
 During the off-season, pests are not nearly as prevalent as they are during spring and summer.
+You also won’t have to fight so hard to keep weeds out of your garden, because they are in decline through the fall and winter.
 Continue Reading Seasonal Home Gardening: Fall and Winter Vegetable Growth Guide

 The average lifespan of a Japanese beetle is only about four to six weeks, but as any gardener supply store could tell you, that’s enough time for them to make meal out of your garden.